wai-l/excel_lambda_library/docs/FIN_MONTHLY_REV_REC_TBL.md

 ## Assumptions & limitations
 - No business-day weighting
-- No proration by partial months beyond daily allocation
 - Dates must be valid Excel date values
 - Returns a table, not a scalar